featurist/coypu/README.md

 #### However...

-If you really need this for some intractable problem where you cannot control the browser without cheating like this, then there is `configuration/options.ConsideringInvisibleElements = true` which overrides this restriction.
+If you really need this for some intractable problem where you cannot control the browser without cheating like this, then there is `sessionConfiguration/options.ConsideringInvisibleElements = true` which overrides this restriction.

 ### Missing features

-There is plenty Coypu doesn't cover yet, what there is is pretty well tested however, and hopefully simple to extend.

 If there's something you need that's not part of the DSL then please you may need to dive into the native driver which you can always do by casting the native driver to whatever underlying driver you know you are using: